calpoly-csai/csai-docs/README.md

 **_After adding/deleting a file, the build broke:_**

 1. Try restarting the `npm run dev` process.
 2. Could be a caching problem.
+Delete the `/.docz/.cache` folder and restart dev server.

 **_My code edits aren't showing up on the localhost dev server:_**